hi-neighbor/blog-snippets/index.md

 ## This is a home base for all of your tools as a content writer on our blog.

 Copy and paste any of the code snippets below into your blog post and replace the UPPERCASE_TAGS with your content and URLs.
+Reference images are not necessarily to scale.
+They are just to help you visually ID the component you want before placing it in your post.

 Enjoy!

 ### H2 heading